 Work from home and hybrid working will become the new normal in most organizations.

-Therefore, organizations should realign, adapt, and revise their HR policies and processes in sync with this new reality.
+Therefore, organizations should realign, adapt, and revise their HR policies and processes to accommodate this new reality.

 HRBPs would be required to play a key role in communicating and implementing such changes.